The 25th Annual Conference of the California Society for Ecological Restoration 9–11 may 2018 at marina Village in San Diego, California

 Are you a student? contact firstname.lastname@example.org to learn about student scholarships.

 Please use the form below to submit your technical or poster abstract for the 2018 SERCAL Conference.
-Technical Session abstracts are due 23 February and Poster Session abstracts are due 23 March.
+Technical Session abstracts are closed as of 3:20pm PST March 21 and Poster Session abstracts are due 23 March.
 If you have any questions or concerns about this process, please contact Julie at email@example.com.

 Your accepted abstract will allow you to register at a substantial presenter discount.
 It’s our way of saying thanks!
 But please register during early registration!